we-make-websites/wmw-coding-guidelines/vs-code/README.md

 These are the minimum extensions we recommend you have installed.

+CANVAS projects can automatically install these extensions in VS Code.

 These links will open the Visual Studio Marketplace.

 * [Bracket Pair Colorizer 2](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2)